Research and reports

 - Australian Government Census of Child Care Services (pre-2010)

-Australian Institute for Teaching and School Leadership (AITSL) Spotlight
+Australian Institute for Teaching and School Leadership (AITSL) Data

-AITSL Spotlight Australian Institute for Teaching and School Leadership
+AITSL Spotlights Australian Institute for Teaching and School Leadership

 Evidence summaries from AITSL relating to topics important to education professionals, including online initial teacher education (ITE) courses, early career teacher attrition rates, and induction of beginning teachers.

 AITSL initial teacher education data report 2018 Australian Institute for Teaching and School Leadership

 Summary of data on initial teacher education (ITE) providing insights into the future early childhood teaching workforce.